 The biceps muscle helps control the motion at both the shoulder and the elbow.
-It is essential to the function of the forearm when lifting at the elbow and assists the shoulder musculature in moving your arm forward, sideways, and upward.
+It is essential to the function of the forearm lifting at the elbow and assists the shoulder musculature in moving the arm forward, sideways, and upward.

 There are varying degrees of injury that can occur to the biceps tendon at either the attachment to the shoulder or the attachment to the elbow.

-- Biceps tendon tear—These injuries occur when there are one or more small tears in the tendon, but the tendon is still attached to the shoulder and/or elbow.
+Biceps tendon tear.
+These injuries occur when there are one or more small tears in the tendon, but the tendon is still attached to the shoulder and/or elbow.

-- Biceps tendon rupture—This injury is often more serious and occurs when the biceps tendon is completely torn from its attachment to the bones of the shoulder or elbow.
+Biceps tendon rupture.
+This injury is often more serious and occurs when the biceps tendon is completely torn from its attachment to the bones of the shoulder or elbow.

 In instances where the biceps tendon is ruptured, an audible “pop” can be heard at the moment of injury.